lamnhan066/keyboard_detection/README.md

 You can get the current state of the keyboard visibility by using:

 * `keyboardDetectionController.currentState`: the current state of the keyboard visibility return in `bool?` (`null`: unknown, `true`: visible, `false`: hidden).

 * `keyboardDetectionController.keyboardState`: the current state of the keyboard visibility return in enum `KeyboardState` (`unknown`: unknown, `visible`: visible, `hidden`: hidden).

 * `keyboardDetectionController.asStream` to listen for keyboard visibility changing events in `bool`.

 * `keyboardDetectionController.keyboardSize` to get the keyboard size.
 Please notice that this value may returns 0 even when the keyboard state is visible because the keyboard needs time to show up completely.
 So that, you should call `keyboardDetectionController.isKeyboardSizeLoaded` to checks that the keyboard size is loaded or not.
+From version `0.5.0`, you can wait for this value by using `await keyboardDetectionController.ensureKeyboardSizeLoaded`.